 - Preheat oven to 400F/200C.

-- If you use a whole pork tenderloin, cut it into 1 inch thick slices.
+- Slice the pork into one inch thick pieces.
 Season each slice with salt and pepper and place them in a roasting pan large enough to accommodate all of them in one layer.
 (I used a 9x13inches)

 - In a measuring cup, add the crushed garlic and a pinch of salt.
 Add oil, spoon by spoon, stirring continuously until you obtain an emulsified paste.